Cliff Johnson (baseball): Career

 As a catcher at San Antonio's Wheatley High School in 1965, Johnson was the 83rd pick in the 1966 baseball draft by the Houston Astros.
 After six seasons in the minor leagues, he made his major league debut on September 13, 1972, and played for the Astros until partway through the 1977 season, when he was traded to the Yankees.

 Johnson was a member of the 1977 and 1978 Yankees World Series championship teams, both over the Los Angeles Dodgers.
 On April 19, 1979, following a Yankee loss to the Baltimore Orioles, Reggie Jackson started kidding Johnson about his inability to hit Goose Gossage.
-While Johnson was showering, Gossage insisted to Jackson that he struck out Johnson all the time when he used to face him, and that he was terrible at the plate.
+While Johnson was showering, Gossage insisted to Jackson that he struck out Johnson all the time when he used to face him.
 (Johnson only batted three times against Gossage in the National League in 1977 as a Houston Astro while Gossage was with the Pirates, going 0 for 3 with two strikeouts) "He either homers or strikes out", Gossage said.
-He had previously given Johnson the nickname "Breeze" in reference to how his big swing kept Gossage cool on the pitcher's mound in hot weather.
-When Jackson relayed this information to Johnson upon his return to the locker room, all the players assembled, egged on by Jackson, started laughing at him and in unison loudly called him "Breeze" with some waving their arms and hands before doubling over.
-This infuriated Johnson and a fight started between him and Gossage.
+When Jackson relayed this information to Johnson upon his return to the locker room, a fight started between him and Gossage.
 Gossage tore ligaments in his right thumb and missed three months of the season which cost the Yankees a chance to win their third consecutive World Series title.
-Yankees owner George Steinbrenner was furious and fined both Johnson and Gossage.
+Yankees owner George Steinbrenner fined both Johnson and Gossage.
 Teammate Tommy John called it "a demoralizing blow to the team."
 Johnson was traded to Cleveland two months after the brawl.

 As a member of the Blue Jays in the mid-1980s, Johnson was a fan favorite at Exhibition Stadium until his retirement on September 30, 1986.

 In a 15-season major League career, Johnson posted a .258 batting average with 196 home runs and 699 RBI in 1369 games played.
 Johnson held the MLB record for pinch hit home runs with 20 until he was surpassed by Matt Stairs in 2010.